Grandfather pleads guilty in death of toddler who fell from cruise ship in Puerto Rico - NewsChannel 3-12

 CNN has reached out to Anello’s attorney for comment.

-Earlier this year, an attorney representing Chloe’s family, but who does not represent Anello in his criminal case, said Anello was planning to change his plea to guilty as part of a deal with prosecutors.
+Michael Winkleman, an attorney representing Chloe’s family, but who does not represent Anello in his criminal case, said Anello changed his plea to guilty as part of a deal with prosecutors.

-“This decision was an incredibly difficult one for Sam and the family, but because the plea agreement includes no jail time and no admission of facts, it was decided the plea deal is in the best interests of the family,” Attorney Michael Winkleman said in a February statement obtained by CNN.
+“This decision was an incredibly difficult one for Sam and the family, but because the plea agreement includes no jail time and no admission of facts, it was decided the plea deal is in the best interests of the family so that they can close this horrible chapter and turn their focus to mourning Chloe and fighting for cruise passenger safety by raising awareness about the need for all common carriers to adhere to window fall prevention laws designed to protect children from falling from windows,” he said Thursday in a statement to CNN.

 Judge Gisela Alfonso Fernandez accepted Anello’s guilty plea, according to the Puerto Rico Department of Justice.
 A sentencing hearing has been set for December 10.